Custom-Elements/glg-add-to-project/README.md

 ### Implementation
 * Use glg-current-user to know who the user is.
   * done
-* Use utils.fetch to fetch current-user's consults, surveys, & meetings for last 3 months via epiquery.
+* Use epiclient to fetch current-user's consults, surveys, & meetings for last 3 months via epiquery.
   * http://mepiquery.glgroup.com/nectar/glgliveMalory/getConsultsDelta.mustache?lastUpdate=####&personId=####
   * done
 * Use hummingbird to build index and display projects via typeahead.
   * done
 * Use glg-nectar to display projects from all users all time when user wants.
   * done
-* Use utils.fetch to add CM to project via epiquery.
+* Use epiclient to add CM to project via epiquery.
+  * in process
-* Use utils.fetch within the callback of first core-ajax call to submit to the tracking service.
+* Use XMLHTTPRequest within the callback of first core-ajax call to submit to the tracking service.
+  * in process
 * Use dbSockets to add Mosaic Lists as an option under "project type" - which should probably be renamed now.
 Stakeholder: Ariela Rosenberg

 ### Polish
+* Persist HB indexes with lastUpdate datetime to local storage for faster subsequent loading
 * Get designer feedback on GUI style
 * Dump ui-toolkit in favor of slimmer, barebones necessities
-* Push ui-typeahead changes
+* Push ui-typeahead changes - DONE
 * Deploy nectar config changes for secondary sorting